Hellisotherpeople/Constrained-Text-Generation-Studio/README.md

 # Usage Instructions

-The first time you run this, it may take a few minutes to be ready to run because distilgpt2 and fasttext are being downloaded from huggingface.
+The first time you run this, it may take a few minutes to be ready to run because distilgpt2 and fasttext are being downloaded from Hugging Face.
 Wait until you see a messege in the Model Settings window about it being succesfully loaded before trying to run CTGS

 ![](pictures/load_modal.JPG)